 The swimming pool is adjacent to the Mary E. Mars Gymnasium.
 It is open to LMU students, faculty, staff and their immediate families free of charge during posted pool hours (ID's are required).
-Physical education academic credit may be earned by enrolling in swimming classes taught in this indoor facility.
+Physical education academic credit may be earned by enrolling in water aerobic classes (course title update from "swim classes) taught in this indoor facility.
 Rules and regulations for pool use are posted at the pool.
 The pool may be reserved during vacant hours for special events at a rate determined by the University, plus a lifeguard fee.